-Growing up in the Bay Area, Dr. Jennifer Menjivar-Lopez remembers his Salvadoran-born parents’ hardships as they struggled with little access to healthcare and navigated through a foreign country’s healthcare system.
+Growing up in the Bay Area, Dr. Jennifer Menjivar-Lopez remembers her Salvadoran-born parents’ hardships as they struggled with little access to healthcare and navigated through a foreign country’s healthcare system.

-“I knew that was the population of patients I wanted to continue working with,” says Dr. Menjivar-Lopez who graduated from UCLA School of Medicine and did her medical residency at UC San Francisco.
+“I knew that was the population of patients I wanted to continue working with,” says Dr. Menjivar-Lopez, who graduated from UCLA School of Medicine and did her pediatric residency at UC San Francisco.

-“I can’t imagine myself working in any other environment,” adds Dr. Menjivar-Lopez who has been with Clínica Romero for the past two years working part-time and is now a full-time pediatrician serving patients under 20 years old.
+“I can’t imagine myself working in any other environment,” adds Dr. Menjivar-Lopez, who has been with Clínica Romero as a pediatrician serving patients under 20 years old.

 HELPING TO SET HEALTHY HABITS FOR LIFE

-These mother of two children under 5 says she focused on pediatrics because she considered that preventative medicine is where she could make the biggest impact in her patients’ lives, and especially if that started at a young age.
+This mother of two children under 5 says she focused on pediatrics because she considered that preventive medicine is where she could make the biggest impact in her patients’ lives, especially if that started at a young age.

 “You can instill so many healthy behaviors, like being vaccinated, counseling, and better nutrition, healthy eating, and exercise habits,” she notes.

-She tries to cover all these healthy issues whenever she sees a patient the first time.
+She tries to cover all these healthy issues whenever she sees a patient for the first time.

 “We review their growth, their height, weight, we ask if they are meeting their developmental milestones or if there are developmental delays,” she says of young kids.

-For smaller children, there are also reviews of safety at home and in the car, whether the parents have baby proof their homes and toilet training.
+For smaller children, there are also reviews of safety at home and in the car, whether the parents have baby-proofed their homes, and toilet training.

 There will also be screenings for anemia and tuberculosis, in addition to vision and hearing exams.